Vampiresnote ! Better than Christmas!

 - Solar-Powered Magnifying Glass: Amy uses the mirror in her bag to fry a vampire.

-- Stay In The TARDIS: Although he may have done that to get her off his back, romantically.
+- Stay in the Kitchen: Well, Stay in the TARDIS.
+Although he may have done that to get her off his back, romantically.

 - Stealth Pun: It's a race of fish people disguising themselves as an educational institution.